solid-contrib/specification-tests/README.md

 Feature: Requests support content negotiation for Turtle resource

   Background: Create a Turtle resource
-    * def testContainer = createTestContainer()
+    * def testContainer = rootTestContainer.reserveContainer()
     * def exampleTurtle = karate.readAsString('../fixtures/example.ttl')
-    * def resource = testContainer.createChildResource('.ttl', exampleTurtle, 'text/turtle');
+    * def resource = testContainer.createResource('.ttl', exampleTurtle, 'text/turtle');
-    * assert resource.exists()
-    * def expected = RDFUtils.turtleToTripleArray(exampleTurtle, resource.getUrl())
+    * def expected = RDFUtils.turtleToTripleArray(exampleTurtle, resource.url)
-    * configure headers = clients.alice.getAuthHeaders('GET', resource.getUrl())
+    * configure headers = clients.alice.getAuthHeaders('GET', resource.url)
-    * url resource.getUrl()
+    * url resource.url

   Scenario: Alice can read the Turtle example as JSON-LD
     Given header Accept = 'application/ld+json'
     When method GET
     Then status 200
     And match header Content-Type contains 'application/ld+json'
-    And match RDFUtils.jsonLdToTripleArray(JSON.stringify(response), resource.getUrl()) contains expected
+    And match RDFUtils.jsonLdToTripleArray(JSON.stringify(response), resource.url) contains expected

   Scenario: Alice can read the Turtle example as Turtle
     Given header Accept = 'text/turtle'
     When method GET
     Then status 200
     And match header Content-Type contains 'text/turtle'
-    And match RDFUtils.turtleToTripleArray(response, resource.getUrl()) contains expected
+    And match RDFUtils.turtleToTripleArray(response, resource.url) contains expected
 ```

 The `Background` for this test:
 1. Sets up a test container (which isn't yet instantiated).
-1. Loads example Turtle data into a variable from a file.
+2. Loads example Turtle data into a variable from a file.
-1. Puts this data into a resource inside the test container.
+3. Puts this data into a resource inside the test container.
-1. Asserts that this resource exists (if it doesn't the test will stop at this point).
-1. Convert the example data into an array of triples for later comparisons.
+4. Convert the example data into an array of triples for later comparisons.
-1. Sets up the URL and authorization headers for the HTTP requests used in the scenarios.
+6. Sets up the URL and authorization headers for the HTTP requests used in the scenarios.

 Note that this `Background` is run for each `Scenario` so in reality 2 test files are created.
 That may seem
 inefficient, but it allows all scenarios to be run in parallel.